Holidays Calendar for August 26, 2018

 • 1998 Died: Frederick Reines, American physicist who was awarded the 1995 Nobel Prize in Physics for his co-detection of the neutrino with Clyde Cowan.

-• 1991 Born: Dylan O'Brien, American actor and musician best known for his roles as Stiles Stilinski on Teen Wolf and Thomas in The Maze Runner.
+• 1991 Born: Dylan O'Brien, American actor and musician best known for his roles as Stiles Stilinski on Teen Wolf and Thomas in the Maze Runner film trilogy.

 • 1989 Died: Irving Stone (born Tannenbaum), American writer primarily known for his biographical novels of noted politicians, intellectuals and artists.

-• 1980 Born: Macaulay Culkin, Ameircan actor who became famous as a child actor for his roles in the films Home Alone, Home Alone 2 and Richie Rich.
+• 1980 Born: Macaulay Culkin, American actor who became famous as a child actor for his roles in the films Home Alone, Home Alone 2, and Richie Rich.

 • 1978 The Papal conclave of August 1978 elected Cardinal Albino Luciani as the new pope.
 Luciani took the pontifical name of John Paul I.